 Acolytes.
 These non-clergy altar assistants ages 10 and up tend the altar candles, carry the processional cross and Gospel book, and assist ushers with the offering plates.

 Audio/Visual (A/V) Team.
 Training is provided for sound system operations, creating slide presentations, projecting lyrics and videos, and operating cameras for live-streaming the services.

 Eucharistic Minister.
-A non-clergy participant who serves as a Reader of the Epistle, presents the Prayers of the People, and assists in serving Communion at the altar.
+A non-clergy participant who serves during worship as a Reader of the Epistle, presents the Prayers of the People, and may assist in serving Communion at the altar.
 Visiting EM’s bring Communion elements to the homebound.

 Music Ministry.
 Members of the Choir and Praise Band lead the music in services and perform special musical offerings at various times during the services.

 Connect Team/Greeters.
 Welcome team members are enormously important to the church as they are often the first people to greet visitors.
 A pleasant nature and a love for people are the major requirements.